CMTA/CMTAT/doc/modules/debt.md

 ##### Description:

-Set the optional interestPaymentDate to the given `interestPaymentDate_`.
+Set the optional attribute `interestPaymentDate` to the given `interestPaymentDate_`.
 Only authorized users are allowed to call this function.

 #### `setDayCountConvention (string memory dayCountConvention_)`